Check out our blog as well, where we cover many important landlord topics!

 Do I need to provide a fridge and washer/dryer?

-In the San Diego market, it is common for rentals to include a fridge.
+In the San Diego market, it is common for rentals to include all appliances.
 If you do not include one, you put yourself at a disadvantage.
 The fridge needs to be comparable in style to the quality of your home.

 Can I rent my property furnished?